av3n93rz/codingsans/README.md

 ## Deployed on Vercel

-Check out a running version of [https://codingsans-tau.vercel.app/](this application) on Vercel!
+Check out a running version of [this application](https://codingsans-tau.vercel.app/) on Vercel!